EA-Emurgo-Labs/elabs-backend/docs/dev-guide.md

 For our backend application, we only write `IO` exceptions from within the `IO` monad (during the initialization phase), the `EAApp`, and the DB atomic transaction (to trigger the rollback).

-We apply good functional programming practice for all other functions, which means we do not allow partial functions (errors, exceptions).
+We apply good functional programming practice for all other functions, which means we do not allow partial functions and exceptions.

 From within `EApp` (see `EA.hs`), use the following exception functions:
 ```haskell